Overview

 What is included in the tour

-• Meals: Dinner on Day 1, (BF/Dinner) meals on Day 2 & 3, (BF/Lunch/Dinner) meals from Day 4 to Day 8 and BF on Day 9
+• Dinner on Day 1, (BF/Dinner) meals on Day 2 & 3, (BF/Lunch/Dinner) meals from Day 4 to Day 8 and BF on Day 9

 • Hot drinking water facility during the trekking days

-• Local Guide (Number of guides depending on the group size)
+• 1 Mountaineering qualified & professional trek guide (Number of guides depending on the group size)

-• Basic First aid Kit with a portable oxygen cylinder.
+• Basic First Aid Kit with a portable oxygen cylinder.

 • The facility of keeping extra luggage at Leh when leaving for the trek